 When I first started working at an animal hospital, I was given a booklet with all the prices and services our animal hospital offered.
-As I read through the extensive list, I noticed the term 'tail docking".
-Being relatively new to the practice, I inquired with my training supervisor about what that terminology depicted.
-She replied: "It's a tail amputation, done in certain breeds for aesthetic reasons".
+As I read through the extensive list, I noticed the term "tail docking."
+Being relatively new to the practice, I enquired with my training supervisor about what that terminology depicted.
+She replied: "It's a tail amputation, done in certain breeds for aesthetic reasons."

-Intrigued, as I did further research I learned that the tail docking procedure was done when a puppy was just days old (generally between 3-5 days old).
+As I did further research, I learned that the tail docking procedure was done when a puppy was just days old (generally between 3-5 days old).
 The amputation process necessitated pretty simple equipment such as scissors, a knife or a rubber band.
-It appeared that there was belief (or perhaps let's more consider it a myth) that the procedure was painless, but as I read on there was also strong evidence regrettably suggesting the total opposite.
+It appeared that there was the belief (or perhaps let's consider it a myth) that the procedure was painless, but as I read on there was also strong evidence regrettably suggesting the total opposite.
 You can read more about pain in puppies being docked here: Studies Reveal Tail Docking in Puppies is Painful

-A puppy just as many living creature has a nervous system so it is able to properly perceive pain.
-While a puppy may not necessarily squeal or vocalize from pain during a tail dock (even though most do) there are other ''tell tail signs' known as biological markers that can suggest pain and even lots of it.
+A puppy has a nervous system just like many living creatures and is able to properly perceive pain.
+While a puppy may not necessarily squeal or vocalize from pain during a tail dock (even though most do), there are other ''tell tail signs" known as biological markers that can suggest pain and even lots of it.
 Ignoring these signs is unacceptable in today's modern society, featuring advanced empathetic veterinary care, especially when carried out for cosmetic purposes.

 Many tail docking advocates will strongly defend their view by justifying the procedure as necessary and even beneficial for some dogs.
-They will state that a lack of tail will mean less injuries and inconveniences.
+They will state that a lack of tail will mean fewer injuries and inconveniences.
 These statements may sound valid but are often unfounded.
-Simply think of it, if we would take off tails, limbs or anything else, of course there are likely less injuries because they are not existing anymore!
-Also there's a lot of controversy on some breeds; for instance, the German pointer standard wants the breed docked and breeders claim it's to prevent tail injury, but then the English pointer which performs similar tasks is not.
-The short hair weimaraner is docked by standard, and then the long haired ones are left intact...
+If we would take off tails, limbs, or anything else, of course there are likely to be less injuries because they are not existing anymore!
+Also, there's a lot of controversy on some breeds; for instance, the German Pointer standard wants the breed docked and breeders claim it's to prevent tail injury, but then the English Pointer which performs similar tasks is not.
+The short-haired Weimaraner is docked by standard, and then the long-haired ones are left intact.

 Another drawback in dock tailed dogs is the fact that they lack the important balancing function of the tail.
-Tails also play an important role during swimming.
+Tails also play an important role in swimming.

 Tail docking should be only justified if backed up by medical reasons.
 Having a puppy undergo a tail docking procedure for just cosmetic reasons is unacceptable.
 The AVMA opposes tail docking for cosmetic reasons.

 Dogs were made with tails and dogs should have tails.
 We are not to decide what is unnecessary in a living animal.
 Should a tail become unnecessary nature will take over just as we humans lost our tails throughout our evolution.
-In dogs, however, tails remain long and lively, with no sign of atrophization, suggesting that tails are here to stay once and for all ...
+In dogs, however, tails remain long and lively, with no sign of atrophy, suggesting that tails are here to stay once and for all.